Figure skating spirals: Variations

 A Charlotte spiral is a variation in which the torso is dropped down forward toward the skating leg and the free leg is lifted behind in a near-split position.

 A Kerrigan spiral is a high-leg outside spiral performed with one hand supporting the knee of the free leg.
 This position is named after Nancy Kerrigan.

 A skid spiral (also known as a slide spiral) is a difficult 180-degree turn on the ice performed in a spiral position, using a skidden three turn to change directions.
-It was invented by Robin Cousins, and is notably performed by Sasha Cohen and Evgenia Medvedeva.
+It was invented by Robin Cousins, and was notably performed by Sasha Cohen and Evgenia Medvedeva.

 A fan spiral is a back outside edge spiral held with the free leg held unsupported to the skater's front or side.
 Ideally, this position should be held with both legs straight, although less flexible skaters attempt to compensate for a lack of strength or flexibility by not fully extending the free leg or bending the skating leg.

 An inverted spiral is a variation performed with the free leg held in front with the skater leaning backward over the edge of the skating foot so that the skater's upper body is held almost parallel to the ice.
 The position attained in this spiral is similar to that of a layover camel.